Shakthivelms8/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 1. Go to the newly created **Azure Cognitive Search** account resource.

-## Build indexer and index for Azure Cosmos DB SQL API data
+### Task 2: Build indexer and index for Azure Cosmos DB SQL API data

 You will create an indexer that indexes a subset of data in a specific Azure Cosmos DB SQL API container on an hourly basis.